m-kasahr/gobb_analyzer/gobb_inspect.1.md

 # NOTES

 `gobb_inspect` displays colored pieces using escape sequences.
-Note that Command Prompt and PowerShell support escape sequences, but they are disabled by default.
+On Windows, Command Prompt and PowerShell support escape sequences, but they are disabled by default.
 If you would like to make Command Prompt and PowerShell recognize escape sequences, set the registory

     HKEY_CURRENT_USER\Console\VirtualTerminalLevel